BeauMercier/drasticClientPortal/README.md

 - **Real-time:** Supabase Edge Functions, Supabase Replicator
 - **UI/UX:** Modern, responsive, and accessible design
 - **Dark Mode:** Fully compatible with dark mode, ensuring readability and usability in all lighting conditions.

+## Theming defaults

+- The app now defaults to dark mode via `ThemeProvider` in `src/app/layout.tsx` (`defaultTheme="dark"`).
+- Some dev-only pages (e.g., `/client/new-dashboard`, `/client/my-profile-v2`) explicitly wrap content in a local `div.dark` container to guarantee consistent styling regardless of system/theme state and to bypass aggressive global overrides.

+## Error handling (App Router)

+- A global App Router error UI exists at `src/app/global-error.tsx`.
+This prevents the blank screen/overlay message "missing required error components, refreshing..." by providing a resettable fallback UI in development and production.
+- If an error occurs on a route, you will see the global error page with a “Try again” button (calls the provided `reset()` action) and a “Go Home” link.

 ## Authentication & Session Management